cokelaer/bioservices/bioservices/doc/source/kegg_tutorial.rst

 Scanning all relations of the Human organism takes about 5-10 minutes.
 You can look at a subset by setting Nmax to a small value (e.g., Nmax=10).

-.. note:: relations are buffered when using extra_get_all_relations method.

 ::